 Relax by the swimming pool

-Call us on (858) 523-9000 to start planning your vacation to Klein's Camp or take a look at our itineraries to Serengeti and northern Tanzania
+Call us on to start planning your holiday to &Beyond Klein's Camp or take a look at our itineraries to Serengeti and northern Tanzania

 Set just below the crest of the Kuka Hills, Klein’s Camp overlooks the vital corridor linking the Serengeti and the Maasai Mara.
 Twice a year, the valleys below are filled with a jostling throng of zebra and wildebeest.

 Sweeping views of the surrounding valleys and hills provide hours of endless entertainment, with resident giraffe and elephant often spotted moving leisurely on the nearby slopes.
 In addition to excellent year-round game including lion, cheetah, leopard as well as many bird species.
 Action-packed night game-drives and extensive bush walks into the Serengeti are just some of the activities that guests can enjoy.